Kaaii/CS7290_Fairness_Eval_Project/README.md

 Team members: Gowtam Potluri, Oliver Penglase, Kai Wu, Mingfei Zhou

 ## Description
-Using the law school success example from the paper, we replicate our version of the simulated example to show the difference in a fair prediction of law school success vs. an unfair one.
+Using the law school success example from the paper, we replicate our version of the simulated example to show the difference in a fair prediction of law school success vs. an unfair one using Pyro.

 ## Deliverables